***Last updated June 20th, 2026***

 Affiliate SEO can get technical fast, but here’s a straightforward playbook you can follow to set things up for growth:

 - Research Buyer Intent: Focus on keywords people use when they’re ready to take action (words like “best,” “review,” or “buy”).
-If you can choose keywords farther down the buyer journey to funnel you’ll be way ahead of many – people searching for review on a specific product are probably already much closer to buying than chose just looking up general knowledge on the topic that product is able to assist with.
+If you can choose keywords farther down the buyer journey to funnel you’ll be way ahead of many – people searching for review on a specific product are probably already much closer to buying than those just looking up general knowledge on the topic that product is able to assist with.

 - Create Keyword Clusters: Group related keywords together so you can cover topics more fully and rank for more search queries.
 This also allows you to do more internal linking within your website which can be super valuable down the line.